 While people and their activities have influenced the upper Tweed Valley for many centuries, this area is also one of great natural beauty and home to a diversity of wildlife.

 For bird-watchers the highlight is probably the osprey.
-Several pairs nest in the Tweed Valley and you can watch them on camera at the Osprey Watch Centres at Glentress and Kailzie Gardens, near Peebles.
-They also have cameras on nests of other birds such as swallows, nuthatches, jackdaws etc. Elsewhere in the area look out for hen harriers, dippers, kestrels and buzzards.
-Or walk along the banks of the river to see grey herons and kingfishers.
+Around a dozen pairs of these charismatic fish-eating birds of prey now nest in the Tweed Valley and they can be viewed on high-definition cameras at the special Osprey Watch Centres at Glentress and Kailzie Gardens, near Peebles.
+There are also cameras trained on the nests of other birds such as swallows, nuthatches and buzzards.
+Elsewhere in the area look out for hen harriers, dippers, kestrels and woodpeckers.
+Or walk along the banks of the River Tweed to see grey herons and kingfishers.

-The award winning visitor centre at Philiphaugh provides a unique glimpse into the fascinating lifecycle of the salmon and their annual migration from the sea to spawn and offers education and entertainment to both adults and children.
+Meanwhile, the award winning visitor centre at Philiphaugh provides a unique glimpse into the fascinating life-cycle of the mighty Atlantic salmon, with education and entertainment for adults and children alike.

 And with Scotland being one of the last strongholds of the endangered red squirrel - it is home to more than 75% of the UK population - you may just spot these delightful creatures in places such as Cardrona Forest.